Troy-Yang/hexo-lazyload-image/README.md

 For performance considering, **isSPA** is added.
 If your theme is a SPA page, please set it as true to make the lazy loading works,
 - If true, searching for each image during scrolling to support SPA page,
 - If false (default value), the performance would be the best.

+**preloadRatio**
+This option is for a better experience and default value is 1.
+This ratio means to pre-load the images where is within how many ratios than current screen size, even these images are not in current view point.

 **Helper APIs**
 ```